PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/User-Centered_Design_for_AI.md

 # User-Centered Design for AI
 When we looked into interaction and interface design, we covered the basics of human-computer interaction.
 In the HCAI Fundamentals and Applications lecture we briefly covered the key concepts concerning Human-Centered AI products and experiences.
 Today, we're going to dive deeper into designing for AI, exploring in more detail how:
-- design for AI algorithm implementation;
+- to create a user-centered design for AI;
-- to create a user-centered design for AI.
+- to design for AI algorithm implementation.
 Then we're going to look at our designs and see how we can use our deeper understanding to improve on our design.

 ## Learning Objectives:
 After this module, you'll understand and know how to apply the basic principles of:
 1. Human-Centered Artifical Intelligence;
 2. UX & AI; Adaptive interfaces;
-3. UX & AI: Recommender systems
+3. UX & AI: Recommender systems;
-4.  designing for AI Algorithms implementation.
+4. Designing for AI Algorithms implementation.

 Table of contents: